 Abstract

 This contribution proposes to improve the harmonized intra prediction method with secondary boundary that is studied in CE6.d by selectively applying prediction from the secondary boundary.
+The “All Intra HE” average BD-rate for class F sequences is improved from 0.2% to -0.2%.

 Problem Statement